-The City and the FOP agree to follow the provisions of the Florida Drug Free Workplace Act, Florida Statutes 112.0455, as outlined in Appendix B.
+The City and the FOP agree to follow the provisions of the Florida Drug Free Workplace Act, Florida Statutes 112.0455, except as modified by Appendix C to this Agreement.

 ARTICLE 20 EMPLOYEE BENEFITS

 20.1 Death Benefits

 Any alleged violation(s) of this article are not subject to the grievance/arbitration procedure but through competent court of jurisdiction.